Seattle15/IntroToProg-Python-Mod07/docs/index.md

 **Quote inline code** `return 'Some custom error message'` with backticks on either side

-**Quote blosks of code:** Fence code with triple back ticks to assign its own block
+**Quote blocks of code:** Fence code with triple back ticks to assign its own block
 ```
 try:
     new_file_name = input("Enter the name of the file you want to make: ")